+Our bankruptcy or the bankruptcy of CNH Capital America LLC may cause payment delays or losses.
 CNH Capital America LLC will sell receivables to us, directly or indirectly, and we will in turn sell those receivables to each trust.
 We intend to structure these transfers in a manner designed to ensure that they are treated as "true sales," rather than secured loans.
 However, a court could conclude that we or CNH Capital America LLC effectively still own the receivables supporting any series of securities.
-This could happen if a court presiding over our bankruptcy or the bankruptcy of CNH Capital America LLC were to conclude either that the transfers referred to above were not "true sales" or that the bankrupt party and the owner of the receivables should be treated as the same person for bankruptcy purposes.
+This could happen if a court presiding over a bankruptcy were to conclude either that the transfers referred to above were not "true sales" or that the bankrupt party and the owner of the receivables should be treated as the same person for bankruptcy purposes.
 If this were to occur, then you could experience delays or reductions in payments as a result of: